AlcoholRehabHelp Logo

 Hydroxyzine and Alcohol Interaction & Risks

-The drug interactions between hydroxyzine and alcohol can increase the nervous system side effects of hydroxyzine.
-If you consume alcohol with hydroxyzine, it can be hard to determine if you're having severe effects from the medication or not.
+The drug interactions between hydroxyzine and alcohol can increase hydroxyzine's nervous system side effects.
+If you consume alcohol with hydroxyzine, it can be hard to determine if you're having severe consequences from the medication or not.

 • Dizziness or drowsiness